Norton Healthcare steps up efforts to help low-income families in one place

 The Broadway location also offers nutritional, cooking, safety and parenting classes.
 It has its very own kitchen under one roof.

-Thanks to the Dare to Care Food Bank, this is the first pediatricion's office to offer a food pantry, giving the patient more resources from there.
+Thanks to the Dare to Care Food Bank, this is the first pediatrician's office to offer a food pantry, giving patients more resources.

 "Mental and behavior health shouldn't be over here and your physical health over here.
 We need to tear down those walls, bring them together, and that's how we're going to make an impact on someone's overall health," Dr. Frazier said.